Skip to content

 Short answers, pulled from the story.

-What is the national bird of Saint Helena and where does it appear?
+What is the population of Saint Helena?